Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 A waiting period, also known as a qualifying period, is the amount of time you must wait after your critical illness has been diagnosed before the benefits become payable.
 The typical waiting period is 30 days, but some policies have longer waiting periods.

-You can receive the critical illness payout only once.
+You can receive the critical illness insurance payout only once.
 The coverage terminates after a successful claim.

-What is the difference between life insurance and critical illness?
+What is the Difference between life insurance and critical illness insurance?

-Both critical illness and life insurance offer protection against life’s what-ifs, but they are two distinct financial products.
-Here are the key differences between the two:
+While both critical illness insurance and life insurance offer protection against life’s what-ifs, they are quite distinct:

-Critical illness insurance issues a lump sum payment after you develop a covered illness and survive the waiting period.
-You cannot receive the critical illness payout in installments.
+Critical illness insurance provides living benefits during your lifetime.
+In contrast, life insurance policy issues the selected benefits of the policy to your beneficiary after you are gone.
+Critical illness insurance policy issues a tax free lump sum payment after you develop a covered illness as you cannot receive the critical illness payout in installments.

-Life insurance proceeds can be paid as a lump sum or in installments, depending on the insurer.
-If the installment-payout option is available, your beneficiary gets to choose the size of each payment and the payout period.
+In contrast, life insurance policy proceeds can be paid as a lump sum or in installments, depending on the insurer.
 For example, your beneficiary may decide to receive a certain amount every month for the next 10 or 15 years after your death or for as long as he or she lives.

-Critical illness insurance includes a waiting period — usually 30 days but it can be longer in certain cases.
+Additionally critical illness insurance includes a waiting period — usually 30 days but it can be longer in certain cases.
 To receive the insurance proceeds, you must survive the waiting period.
-So if your plan comes with a 30-day waiting period, you will get the lump-sum payment only after 30 days have passed since your diagnosis.
+So if your plan comes with a 30-day waiting period, you will get the tax free lump-sum payment only after 30 days have passed since your diagnosis.

 Life insurance, by contrast, does not have any waiting period.
 The provider issues the benefits after your beneficiary files the claim and provides all the necessary documents.